The Researcher’s Guide to Consensus AI: Features, Modes, and Plans16 min read

 POINT

-What SciSpace does well
+What SciSpace Does Well

-• High-precision literature search with Deep Review
+• High-precision literature searches (especially with Deep Review)

-• Autonomous research agents
+• Autonomous research agents for automated research workflows

 POINT